 Who it’s for:

-AuDHDers looking for practical, affirming ways to honour their own and others' needs
+Anyone looking for practical, affirming ways to honour their own and/or others' neurodivergent needs

 Professionals, friends, family members, educators, and therapists seeking a deeper understanding of neurodivergence

-By the end of the morning, you will:
+By the end of the evening, you will:

-Deepen your awareness, curiosity and insights about neurodivergent needs
+Deepen your awareness, curiosity and insights about neurodivergent well-being

 Learn strategies for appropriate boundaries, co-regulation, and mutual support